 Some common misconceptions:

-Breast cancer is not caused by drinking caffeine, wearing deodorant, or using microwaves or cell phones.
 It is not contagious, so don’t worry about catching it from someone who has it.
 Mammograms do not cause breast cancer to spread.
 Breast implants also do not increase your chances of developing it.
 Wearing underwire bras or receiving a bruise to your breast also doesn’t increase your chances of breast cancer.
 Just because someone in your family has had breast cancer, it doesn’t mean you will develop it.
 While synthetic hormones can stimulate cancerous growth in the breasts, bio-identical hormone treatments do not.

 Get involved in your communities to support local breast cancer awareness groups.
 Support your loved ones and the people in your community that are suffering with this condition.
 Be sure to check yourself regularly, and go to annual doctor’s visits to be aware of your health.